jidongbsu/cs452-thread-safe-library/README.md

 - pthread_cond_broadcast()
 - pthread_cond_destroy()

-For each pthread API, read its man page to find out how to use it.
+For each pthread API, read its man page, or the referenced book chapter, to find out how to use it.

 ## More Details about the Testing Program (pc.c)